 Where any Regular Sessional Second Language Teachers with seniority under Article 9.02(b) (i) above are not assigned to long term programs in accordance with Article 13.05(b) above, or are not recalled from an unanticipated layoff under Article 26.05(a) above, for a period of twelve (12) consecutive months, they will receive severance pay at the rate of pay prior to layoff, on the basis of one (1) week's pay for each full year of service.
 Where service was less than full-time, one (1) week's pay will be calculated based on the average full-time equivalent worked over the previous five (5) years of service.
-Where employees request to terminate their employment and receive severance prior to the expiration of the twelve (12) month period, the University may, at its discretion and with the Union's agreement, pay severance on the basis of one (1) week's pay for each year of service thereafter.
+Where employees request to terminate their employment and receive severance prior to the expiration of the twelve (12) month period, the University may, at its discretion and with the Union's agreement, pay severance on the basis of one (1) week's pay for each full year of service for the first ten (10) years and two (2) week's pay for each year of service thereafter.